Hongske/subeta/custom-css/Modernised/README.md

 <br/>

 ## ⭐ Changelog (most recent first)
+### 2024/02/29
+- Added option `--display-inventory-locked` to hide the info-text about locked items in [Inventory](https://subeta.net/inventory.php)
+- Added option `--display-stickers-unstack` to hide the "unstack" link under stickers in the [Sticker Album](https://subeta.net/games/stickers.php)
+- Added options to hide individual links in the pet-dropdown ([see the overview » display options for pets](#overview-of-all-available-options))
+- Added options to change the font-weight of individual links in the pet-dropdown ([see the overview » font-weight options for pets](#overview-of-all-available-options))
+- Added special options to change the number of pets shown on the [Pets-page](https://subeta.net/pets.php) and in the [Training Center](https://subeta.net/explore/train.php)
+- Updated styling for categories on [Wishlist](https://subeta.net/wishlists.php)
+- Updated styling on item detail-page in [Inventory](https://subeta.net/inventory.php)
+- Updated year indicators for yearly event shops

 ### 2024/02/28
 - Added option `--display-quest-intro` to hide intro-text of main quests
 - Added option `--display-yourshop-quickstock-delete` to hide delete-option completely in quick stock